Casino Control and Other Legislation Amendment Bill 2023

 5.54 pmMr NICHOLLSMixed

-Did not oppose the bill but heavily criticised the government's delays in implementation and lack of transparency, citing the Auditor-General's finding that only 0.62% of gambling taxes are spent on harm minimisation.
-Argued the Gotterson review was too narrowly scoped.
+Did not oppose the bill but heavily criticised the government for delays in implementing the Gotterson review, the narrow terms of reference that limited the inquiry, the lack of transparency around Star's remediation plan, and the Auditor-General's finding that only 0.62% of gambling revenue was spent on harm minimisation.

 11.43 amMr JANETZKIMixed